 In this article, we’ve discussed everything you need to know about resume screening tools to make an informed purchase, including:

-The benefits of using dedicated software for resume screening
+The benefits and drawbacks of using dedicated software for resume screening

 What to consider when choosing a resume screening tool